-Therapeutic treatments received on an outpatient basis at a Hospital or Alternate Facility, including:
+Therapeutic treatments received on an outpatient basis at a Hospital or Alternate Facility or in a Physician's office, including:

-- Dialysis (both hemodialysis and peritoneal dialysis). - Intravenous chemotherapy or other intravenous infusion therapy.
+- Dialysis (both hemodialysis and peritoneal dialysis). - Intravenous chemotherapy or other intravenous infusion therapy. - Radiation oncology.

-Radiation oncology.

-Covered Health Care Services include medical education services that are provided on an outpatient basis at a Hospital or Alternate Facility by appropriately licensed or registered health care professionals.
+Covered Health Care Services include medical education services that are provided on an outpatient basis at a Hospital or Alternate Facility by appropriately licensed or registered health care professionals when both of the following are true: